Do you want to look more professional when selling crafts online?

 Firstly is your Etsy or similar shop fully set up?
 Do you have a banner, an avatar and categories?
 Have you filled in any profiles or About pages?
 A half-finished looking shop may make a visitor think you are not really ready to trade yet.

-Does your branding have any continuity?
+Does your craft store branding have any continuity?
 Do you have a brand colour scheme?
 Are you consistent with your use of fonts?
 Do your various web sites, social networking pages, business cards etc all have a sense of belonging together?
-I will write more posts on branding soon – it is a big and important subject!
+There is a detailed post on branding here – Branding for Craft Sellers.

 Don’t forget that if you are selling handmade products then whilst it is important to appear professional to reassure your customers, you also should be maintaining a feeling of being a human, an individual, a creative sort.
 Don’t be afraid to add some personality to your shop and branding.
 People are buying from YOU rather than a big company because of the fact that you are you!
 So let your character shine through a little.
 Make sure your customers know they are dealing with a real, friendly person.
 That is why they are shopping handmade, after all 🙂